Roll20/roll20-character-sheets/Conan_2d20_Adventures_In_An_Age_Undreamed_Of/Readme.md

 - Reduced Belongings Description field height.
 - Removed Attribute roll button.
 - Added complication roll of 19 & 20 when skill expertise is zero.
-### 1.4 (2022-01-29)
+### 1.4 (2022-04-03)
 - Added translation support to the character sheet.
 - Added translation sorting for the Skills.
 - Added translation sorting for the Talents Base dropdown and the Talents Skill dropdown.
 - Added alternate Skill roll chat output format with extended information when using the ConanAPI.js api script.
 - Added support for macro roll features; see the Info option on the sheet for more details.
-- added new chat template background colors to use with macros.
+- Added new chat template background colors to use with macros.